Skip to content

 scanf("%s")%Ns or fgets + sscanfSpecify maximum width

-The second line of defense is compiler flags. -fstack-protector inserts canary values into stack frames and checks whether they have been tampered with before the function returns. -D_FORTIFY_SOURCE=2 makes the compiler replace unsafe functions with safe versions at compile time.
+The second line of defense is compiler options. -fstack-protector inserts a canary value into the stack frame and checks if it has been tampered with before the function returns. -D_FORTIFY_SOURCE=2 instructs the compiler to replace unsafe functions with safe versions at compile time.

-The third line of defense is AddressSanitizer (-fsanitize=address), which can pinpoint the exact location of each out-of-bounds read or write.
+The third line of defense is AddressSanitizer (-fsanitize=address), which can precisely pinpoint the location of every out-of-bounds read or write.

 bash